15 Easy Ways You Can Motivate Yourself to Achieve Your Goals

 This may sound obvious at first but few people really know what they want for themselves.
 Often our goals are based on what society or the media portrays as that which will make us happy or successful.

-Without having a clear vision of exactly what you desire, you won’t be able to build up enough self-motivation to get through the obstacles you are sure to face along the way.
+Without a clear vision of exactly what you desire, you won’t be able to build up enough self-motivation to get through the obstacles you will surely face along the way.

 Know Why You Want It